stariq1995/SOL/doc/source/api.rst

     .. automethod:: solve
     .. automethod:: getSolvedObjective
     .. automethod:: getPathFractions
+    .. automethod:: getAllVariableValues

 Mid-level API
 -------------

-You can programatically "build" your optimization using the defined functions and constraints.
+You can programmatically "build" your optimization using the defined functions and constraints.

 .. py:currentmodule:: sol.optimization.formulation.optbase